-Promoting optimal mental health and resilience to trauma, adversity and stress is a prominent national and global priority.
-Adolescents are particularly vulnerable to stressors as they are undergoing the final stages of development and are therefore highly susceptible to the impacts of their environment.
-In this project, Dr Justine Gatt is leading an international trial with other global experts in resilience to understand youth resilience and ways to promote it across different cultural groups.
-In particular, we plan to focus on the role of migration as a potential form of adversity and how it may impact mental health outcomes over time.
-The participating sites include Australia (Sydney), Canada, South Africa, UK, New Zealand and China.
-The information from this study will inform the role of various environmental, socio-ecological, neurocognitive and health factors that may contribute to resilience to adversity.
+This project, the WUN (Worldwide University Network) International Youth Resilience Study, was led by A/Prof Justine Gatt in collaboration with other global experts in resilience to understand youth resilience across different cultural and ethnic groups.
+In particular, we focused on the role of migration as a potential form of adversity and how it may impact mental health outcomes over time.
+The participating sites included Australia (Sydney), Canada, South Africa, UK, New Zealand and China.
+The information from this study will help to inform the role of various environmental, socio-ecological and health factors that may contribute to resilience to adversity.